 - General Anesthesia & Deep Sedation - Site Evaluation

 Site Evaluations & Use of Other Qualifed Anesthesia Providers

 - A dentist providing anesthesia services by utilizing the services of a CRNA, or other qualified anesthesia/sedation provider is required to submit to a site evaluation at the location(s) where sedation or anesthesia services are rendered.
 The evaluation is required every three years.
 It is the dentist's responsibility to schedule site evaluations with a designated anesthesia evaluator.
 The applicant or permit holder or any dentist utilizing the services of an authorized anesthesia provider and the anesthesia provider must be present during the site evaluation.
 Dentists utilizing other qualified anesthesia providers must hold ACLS or PALS certification.

 - GENERAL ANESTHESIA EVALUATION FORM FOR FACILITY WITH OTHER ANESTHESIA PROVIDER

 - Both the sedation permit and the site evaluation are subject to expiration and renewal.

-- Late renewals result in the permit expiring, and require the dentist to suspend anesthesia and/or sedation services until a reinstatement is completed and formally approved by the NDSBDE Anesthesia Committee.
+- Late renewals result in the permit expiring, and require the dentist to suspend anesthesia and/or sedation services until a reinstatement is completed and formally approved by the NDBDE Anesthesia Committee.
+It is unlawful to provide sedation or anesthesia without a current permit.
 A late fee is incurred when the permit renewal is postmarked after the December 31st deadline of odd numbered years.